Shen Si: Management career

 He became the care-taker manager of Pudong Zobon during the 2009 season and later was offered the position on a permanent basis.
 Under his stewardship, the team ranked 9th in the China League One at the end of season.
 In the 2010 season Shen Si led his team to a flying start but experienced a string of mediocre results afterward.
 Throughout the term Pudong Zobon was fighting against relegation.
 On October 15, 2010, he was reported to have been detained by the police and was said to be involved in fixing the game during his stint at Shanghai Zhongyuan.
 He was absent from the subsequent matches of Pudong Zobon.

 Shortly afterward the club announced that his place was taken by the assistant manager Huang Zhenhua.
 At the end of the 2010 season, Pudong Zobon won its battle against relegation and ranked 10th.

 Match-fixing

-On October 15, 2010, Shen was reported to have been detained by the police and was said to be involved in fixing the November 30, 2003 league game against Tianjin Teda F.C. during his stint as a player at Shanghai International.
+On October 15, 2010, Shen was reported to have been detained by the police and was said to be involved in fixing the November 30, 2003 league game against Tianjin Teda during his stint as a player at Shanghai International.
 The allegations suggests that Shen was bribed by former Tianjin Teda general manager Yang Yifeng a total of 12 million Yuan to lose the game and that Shen had asked teammates Qi Hong, Jiang Jin and Li Ming (1975) to help him.
 After being arrested by the police Qi Hong along with Shen were later released on bail while the police traced back 2 million Yuan from their accounts, after a lengthy wait Shen was found guilty of match-fixing as was sentenced to six years imprisonment on June 13, 2012 and fined 500,000 Yuan while his associates were given five and a half each.